Advanced Driver-Assistance Systems

 Warning you, the driver using a symbol, sound, or vibration to let them know there are vehicles located in their blind spot.

-Your vehicle will alert you to take a break from driving, should your sensors detect it.
+Your vehicle will alert you to take a break from driving, should your sensors detect unsteady driving.
 It will not steer your vehicle.

 Forward Collision Warning